2002 Marib airstrike: Casualties

-A helicopter carrying Yemeni security officials arrived at the scene shorty after the strike to examine its aftermath and confirm the casualties.
+A helicopter carrying Yemeni security officials arrived at the scene shortly after to examine the results and confirm the casualties.
 A CIA agent was also present, and collected DNA samples from those killed.
 The bodies of the victims were then transported to a military hospital in Sanaa, where American officials took additional DNA samples which were sent to a US military laboratory for identification.
-This process confirmed that Harithi was one of those killed.
+This process confirmed Harithi was one of those killed.
 He was reportedly the only identifiable person within the wreckage through a distinct mark on his leg, which he received from a gunshot while defending Bin Laden from an assassination attempt.
-Upon their dischargement, returning Harithi's remains to his tribe, one of the largest and most powerful in the country, could have created problems for the Yemeni government if they claimed a wrongful killing in accordance to tribal law.
-This was averted however, as the family's liaison accepted his death and said that "He chose his path, and it has led here" upon his successful identification.
+Upon being discharged, returning Harithi's remains to his tribe, one of the largest and most powerful in the country, could have created problems for the Yemeni government if they claimed a wrongful killing in accordance to tribal law.
+This was averted however, as the family's liaison accepted his death as a path of his own making upon successful identification.
 His funeral and burial took place in Shabwah on November 9.
 Four other individuals killed were members of the Aden-Abyan Islamic Army, a local Islamist group linked to al-Qaeda and the USS Cole bombing.
-The last person killed was identified by the Yemeni government as Ahmed Hijazi.
+The final person killed was identified by the Yemeni government as Ahmed Hijazi.

-On November 7, the Long Island-based newspaper Newsday was the first publication to report that Ahmed Hijazi was an American citizen.
-At the time, authorities were reported to have been investigating whether Ahmed Hijazi was in fact Derwish, as the name was an alias he had been identified as using during the Lackawanna Six case.
+On November 7, the Long Island-based newspaper Newsday was the first publication to report Ahmed Hijazi was an American citizen.
+At the time, authorities were reported to have been investigating whether Ahmed Hijazi was in fact Derwish, as the name matched an alias he was believed to have used according to the Lackawanna Six case.
 The CIA and FBI were conducting forensic tests, including DNA sampling, to definitively identify Hijazi.
 A US passport was reportedly found near the area of the strike and was used in the investigation.

 Derwish's family learned of his death through media reports and were not contacted by the US government.
-On November 11, a woman believed to be a relative of Derwish confirmed his death and said that their family was in mourning.
-By November 12, US officials were of the belief that Derwish was killed in the strike, and had used Ahmed Hijazi as a pseudonym.
-Officials initially claimed that the CIA did not know Derwish was in the car at the time of the strike.
+On November 11, a woman believed to be a relative of Derwish confirmed his death and said their family was in mourning.
+By November 12, US officials believed Derwish was killed in the strike, and had used Ahmed Hijazi as a pseudonym.
+Officials initially claimed the CIA did not know Derwish was in the car at the time of the strike.
 However, this was contradicted by Dana Priest in a 2010 article for The Washington Post.
 According to her, the CIA knew Derwish was in the vehicle alongside Harithi, but due to the latter's importance and the rarity of the circumstances, the CIA justified the deaths of everyone in the car as legitimate because they were associating with him.